Fraud Blocker

 A roll of roofing underlayment

-1) Asphalt-Saturated Felt (ASF):
+1) Asphalt-Saturated Felt (ASF) or Roofing Felt:

 Asphalt-saturated felt, also known as roofing felt or tar paper, is a traditional underlayment material.
 It is made from organic or fiberglass mat saturated with asphalt and coated with a fine mineral finish.